facebook/docusaurus/website-1.x/versioned_docs/version-1.11.x/guides-custom-pages.md

 ## Adding Other Custom Pages

-Docusaurus provides some simple example pages in the `website/pages/en` directory, including `index.js`, `users.js`, and `help.js`.
+Docusaurus provides some helpful example pages in the `website/pages/en` directory, including `index.js`, `users.js`, and `help.js`.
 These are good examples to showcase how to create a custom page for Docusaurus.

 ```bash
 root-directory